BlockSurvey/ballot/README.md

 5. Is Ballot.gg free?
 Yes.
 There are no charges for creating polls in Ballot.

-6. Who is the team behind Owl Link?
+6. Who is the team behind Ballot.gg?
-We are developers from Team [BlockSurvey ↗](https://blocksurvey.io/?ref=owl-link).
+We are developers from Team [BlockSurvey ↗](https://blocksurvey.io/?ref=ballot).

 ## Getting Started